bbauska/W3Cx-3of5/README.md

 <h3 id="ch5-5-10">5.5.10 formaction and formmethod</h3>
 <!------------------------------------------------------------------------------------------------>

-These attributes are targeted to the <input type="submit"> input fields.
+These attributes are targeted to the &lt;input type="submit"&gt; input fields.
 They are rarely used.

 ```
 1.  <input type="submit"
 2.  formaction="preview.php" formmethod="get" value="Preview">
 ```

-When you use an <input type="submit"> field with the formaction attribute, the action attribute value of the form is overridden.
-The form will be submitted to the URL / value of the formaction attribute of the  <input type="submit"> field.
+When you use an &lt;input type="submit"&gt; field with the formaction attribute, the action attribute value of the form is overridden.
+The form will be submitted to the URL / value of the formaction attribute of the  &lt;input type="submit"&gt; field.

 The formmethod attribute does the same with the POST/GET method attribute of the form.
-If an <input type="submit"> has a formmethod attribute, it overrides the value of the method attribute of the form.
+If an &lt;input type="submit"&gt; has a formmethod attribute, it overrides the value of the method attribute of the form.

 <h4>Typical use</h4>